nebius-academy-templates/ask-mode-tips/ask-mode-questions.md

 ## 3. Break It Down Step by Step
 ```
 @monthly_sales_report.py
-"Can you trace through what happens when I run 'sample_sales_data.csv'?
+"Can you trace through what happens when I run this file?
 Take me through each step from start to finish!"
 ```

 ## 4. Error Detective Mode